This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Yes, you will probably think you’re arriving at a theme park when you show up.
-Taste the wines at the bar and then wander around the main area – where you can buy the wine (obvs) as well as other cute little gifts.
+Taste the wines at the bar and then wander around the main area – where you can buy the delicious wine (obvs) as well as other cute little gifts.

 Domaine Carneros is another impressive sight to see and it’s easy to spend a few hours hanging out on the patio with a cheese plate and lotsa bubbly.
 If you don’t enjoy sparkling wine, Domaine Carneros also produces an excellent pinot noir.

 Flight of sparkling wines + cheese is about all it takes to make me happy